nickgoberville/Udacity-CarND/CarND-BehavioralCloning-P3/goberville_writeup.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with a sequence of 5 convolutional layers and 4 fully connected layers.
-This is the same architecture used by the autonomous vehicle team at NVIDIA.
-This architecture proved to achieve a solution very well.
-The model architecture can be seen in lines 112-123 in `model.py`.
+My model consists of a convolution neural network with an input of 1 convolutional layer, followed by a dropout layer with a 40% dropout rate, a max pooling layer, and finally a fully connected layer with the steering command as output.

+I had attempted to use the same architecture used by the autonomous vehicle team at NVIDIA.
+This architecture proved to achieve a solution very well for some, but I could not tune the parameters well enough for proper training, so the model explained above was used.

-The model includes RELU activations after each convolution to introduce nonlinearity.
-After the convolutional layers, the fully connected layers provide the network the ability to merge the features from the convolutions.
+The model includes a RELU activations after the convolution to introduce nonlinearity.
+After the convolutional layers, the fully connected layer provide the network the ability to merge the features from the convolutions.
 The final layer is a `Dense()` fully connected layer with an output size of 1 which is the steering command.
 This steering command is used to control the vehicle.

 #### 2. Attempts to reduce overfitting in the model